mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 		]
 	}

-The layer-cake CLI tool is \- among other things \- a process orchestration tool.
-It provides sub commands for describing a set of processes and sub commands for initiating those processes.
-The result might be called a composite process.
+The ``layer-cake`` CLI tool is \- among other things \- a process orchestration tool.
+It provides sub-commands for describing a set of processes and sub-commands for initiating those processes.
+The result might be called a *composite process*.
 This concept is strengthened by the discreet inclusion of ``group-cake``, which provides the supporting pubsub machinery to bring the :func:`server()` and :func:`worker()` together.

 Both :func:`~.publish` and :func:`~.subscribe` are about entering networking information into the pubsub machinery.
 There is no requirement that sessions occur immediately.
-A :func:`~.subscribe` is an expression of interest that can result in an immediate match, or no matches for days, or no matches at all.
+Over time, instances of publishers and subscribers can come and go.
+Session notifications :class:`~.Available` and :class:`~.Dropped` delimit those periods where matching parties are both present.
+There is no need to be concerned about starting order of servers vs clients, and software can be updated at any time.
+Restarting a process to effect the loading of software changes, automatically results in the session notifications needed for implementation of strong software.

 Connecting To Multiple Instances Of A Service
 *********************************************